timcoggins/audio-converter/README.md

 Simple python ffmpeg wrapper.
 Works on macOS.
 Has a nice folder icon.

-I made this because the Roland SPD-SX only takes 44.1khz 16bit .wav files and I had a hundreds to convert.
+I made this because the Roland SPD-SX only takes 44.1khz 16bit .wav files and I had hundreds to convert.

 - Put files to convert in the IN folder
 - Run CONVERT.command